Brian-Demon/Scheduling-App-Google-Script/README.md

 # Scheduling-App-Google-Script
 This is a scheduling app that was written for a bar.
-It utilizes a frontend app (spreadsheet) also written in JS (Google Script) and two Google Forms that are interconnect for this app to function.
+It utilizes this frontend app (spreadsheet) also written in JS (Google Script), a database spreadsheet, and two Google Forms that are interconnect for this app to function.
 Currently, the roles in the schedule app can not be changed.
 If this scheduling app needed to be used for a business with completely different roles a future PR will be needed to make roles more dynamic.

 ## Required files:
   - Database spreadsheet repo: https://github.com/Brian-Demon/Scheduling-App-Database-Google-Script